jstokesdubose/custcontroltraining/Src/ToC/Environment.md

  * Standalone HTML file with JS and CSS
  * The same logic and structure, but transferred into Business Central

 The resources to support our development inside Business Central represent a superset of the resources needed to work as a standalone HTML+JS+CSS IDE... with one addition.
+We'll cover that in a minute.

 Since Business Central is used, this tutorial leverages a BC container inside of Docker